• Skip to primary navigation

 • Add crushed tomatoes and grated romano cheese to the pan, mixing well.
 Then season with salt and black pepper to taste.

-• Bring the mixture to a light boil, then reduce the heat to low and add the cilantro and 2 tsp of chopped parsley to the mixture and simmer for 10 minutes.
+• Bring the mixture to a light boil, then reduce the heat to low and add the cilantro and 2 teaspoon of chopped parsley to the mixture and simmer for 10 minutes.

 • Use a large spoon to make six small wells in the sauce and crack the eggs into each well.

-• Cover the pan and let the eggs cook for 5-8 minutes or until the eggs are done to your liking.
+• Cover the pan and let the eggs cook for 5-8 minutes, or until they reach your desired doneness.

 • Garnish with chopped parsley and serve with toasted slices of baguette or naan bread.